ProbisMis/Burak.GoodJobGames/README.md

 * Add,Get User
 * Submit Score
-* Global and Country specific leaderboard
+* Global and Country specific leaderboard with paging, every page contains 100 record.
 * Bulk Import User (not ready)

 ### Notes ###

 The project was challenging and educatory.
 Designing a leaderboard that serves millions of users arises some problems.
 First of all, if the server can handle millions of request at a time?
 I used loadbalancer and autoscaling for distributing the load equally to servers as well as horizontally scaling number of instances if the current amount is not enough.
 Then, if the database can handle many operation?
 I tried to decrease the number of request going to server by caching the data into Redis.
 That decreased the amount of request is going to database.
 However, the redis server should have good amount of memory and it should be scaled as well.
 Thanks to AWS Elasticache service, scaling operations are handled easily by enabling cluster mode.
 Redis also helped me to achieve fast data search.
 Its SortedSet class is a perfect fit for leaderboard, automatically sorted after an update.
 Getting a rank of single user takes O(logn) time.
 Also, user information is stored in Redis Hash therefore there is no need to ask database.

+Unfortunately, I could not implemented bulk import for users due to some annoying bug in entity framework.
+I spent most of my time trying to resolve this bug maybe as much as time i spent on redis setup.

 Thanks.